All Episodes

 That is yet to be determined.

-Were they in covering up and assisting and aiding and abetting the cover-up of of all of these activities of Joe and Hunter Biden and the family?
+Were they in covering up and assisting and aiding and abetting the cover-up of all of these activities of Joe and Hunter Biden and the family?

-Uh I like answers to that too.
+I'd like answers to that too.

 How soon can we expect these answers?

-You know, exactly the stuff that you laid out shows how complex it is, and that's why you have judiciary oversight and natural uh ways and means committee all involved in it.
+You know, exactly the stuff that you laid out shows how complex it is.

 Judiciary is going through the weaponization and how the Department of Justice definitely gave preferential treatment to President Biden and his son.

-I that's not how investigations work unless there's preferential treatment.
+That's not how investigations work unless there's preferential treatment.

 We clearly see that from what the IRS whistleblowers gave us.

-And and financial deals were made then.
+And financial deals were made then.

-Numerous examples, and you're exactly right.
+And you're exactly right.

-All these countries, and clearly he was showing that there's an open door to his father, and that is the only reason why people would give Hunter Biden and the Biden family millions of dollars is because they bought access to Joe Biden.
+And that is the only reason why people would give Hunter Biden and the Biden family millions of dollars is because they bought access to Joe Biden.

 Let me tell you, Jim Jordan and myself and Jamie Comer are going to do everything we can to make sure that the American people see the truth.